Control (Janet Jackson album): Critical reception

-For the 29th Annual Grammy Awards, Control received four nominations: Album of the Year, Best R&B Song for "What Have You Done for Me Lately", Best Female R&B Vocal Performance and Non-Classical Producer of the Year for Jimmy Jam and Terry Lewis.
+For the 29th Annual Grammy Awards, Control received four nominations: Album of the Year, Best R&B Song for "What Have You Done for Me Lately", Best Female R&B Vocal Performance, and Non-Classical Producer of the Year for Jimmy Jam and Terry Lewis.
 Jam and Lewis won Producer of the Year.
-The album earned a record-breaking twelve nominations from the American Music Awards, winning four.
+The album earned a record-breaking 12 nominations from the American Music Awards, winning four.
 Jackson also won three Soul Train Music Awards and six Billboard Music Awards.

-Later reviews continue to find the album favorable.
-Eric Henderson of Slant Magazine expressed that the misconception that Control is Jackson's debut album only confirmed the "quintessential statement on personal and artistic self-actualization" that it set out to accomplish.
+Later reviews remained favorable.
+Eric Henderson of Slant Magazine argued that the misconception that Control is Jackson's debut album only confirmed the album as the "quintessential statement on personal and artistic self-actualization" that it set out to accomplish.
 Henderson claimed critics who judged Jackson harshly for her thin voice "somehow missed the explosive 'gimme a beat' vocal pyrotechnics she unleashes all over "Nasty" ...
 Or that they completely dismissed how perfect her tremulous hesitance fits into the abstinence anthem "Let's Wait Awhile."
-However, Henderson also commented that the "Jam-Lewis formula wasn't completely infallible" as "You Can Be Mine" and "Funny How Time Flies (When You're Having Fun)", were two of the album's least impressive misfires.
-While William Ruhlmann of AllMusic commented Jackson "came across as an aggressive, independent woman", he asserts the album's true value is the production talents of Jimmy Jam and Terry Lewis.
+However, Henderson also wrote that the "Jam-Lewis formula wasn't completely infallible" as "You Can Be Mine" and "Funny How Time Flies (When You're Having Fun)", were two of the album's less impressive misfires.
+William Ruhlmann of AllMusic wrote that Jackson "came across as an aggressive, independent woman", but asserted that the album's true value lies in the production talents of Jimmy Jam and Terry Lewis.
 In The New Rolling Stone Album Guide (2004), Laura Sinagra said that on Control, "Jam and Lewis perfected their melodic, full-blown funk attack", while Jackson "filled each track with a breathy believability" with vocal performances that ranged from yearning to seductive.
-In 2020, Rolling Stone ranked Control number 111 on the reboot of its list of 'The 500 Greatest Albums of All Time'.
+In 2020, Rolling Stone ranked Control number 111 on the reboot of its list of The 500 Greatest Albums of All Time.